Decision Modelling and Analysis

 • Topics

-This course provides an introduction to how business decision problems can be analyzed using mathematical models and computer tools.
-Some examples of decision problems that will be covered are:
+This course provides an introduction to how business decision problems, focusing on efficient and sustainable use of resources, can be analyzed using mathematical models and computer tools.
+Some examples of such decision problems are:

 • How to find an optimal product mix when resources are scarce?'